SMS Hummel: Service history

 Hummel saw no further active service, though she remained in the fleet's inventory for another twenty-five years.
 The ship was struck from the naval register on 27 September 1910 and then converted into a floating workshop.
 In 1923, she was reduced to a storage hulk based in Swinemünde.
 During World War II, she was converted into a stationary anti-aircraft battery, still stationed in Swinemünde.
-She was eventually sunk there on 4 May 1945 by an Allied bombing raid.
+She was eventually sunk there on 4 May 1945 by an Allied bombing raid, in the final days of the conflict.